simonscmap/cmap4r/README.md

 ### Working example:

-Following functions allow user to download the data as table from the  CMAP database in given range of space and time.
+To download the data as a table from the  CMAP database in a given range of space and time, use appropriate retrieval functions:
 - get_spacetime
 - get_section
 - get_timeseries